Game Theory

 Campus: Wellesley College | Rising Grades: 10,11,12

-Games are fun, but game theory is more than just fun and games.
+Game theory is more than just fun and games.
 Part math and part strategic decision-making, game theory assess situations and maximizes the chance to win—in games, business, and everyday decision making.
-This course will build analytic skill to combine experience with theory in a variety of immersive situations, including economic games along with board games (for example Diplomacy) and probabilistic games (for example roulette and poker).
-You’ll learn fundamental rules by playing the games before examining them with a game theoretic lens.
+This course will build analytic skill to combine experience with theory in a variety of immersive situations, including economic games, board games (for example Diplomacy), and probabilistic games (for example roulette and poker).
+You’ll learn fundamental rules by playing the games before examining them with a game-theoretic lens.
 Then you'll apply what you learned to compete against your equally skilled peers.

 Highlights